HA NOI

 side of the road.

-stopped at one last village.
 Mrs. Tran invited us upstairs and lit the fire in a sandpit in the middle of the wooden floor.
 She had it blazing in a minute and we were grateful for the hot tea she served in glasses the size of small eggcups.
 I was very glad that we had brought gifts so we could reciprocate.
 We always carry packets of seeds.
 Perhaps next year there will be Sweet Williams growing in there garden along with the vegetables next year.
 Our guide was disappointed that we didn’t have more flower seeds but insisted that we must not send him any as it was against the law to import seeds.

 Grandma is 72 years old.
 This visit was my